joedvorak/TeamWiper/docs/readme.md

 ## Engineering Drawings
 Not Provided.
 ## Programming Code
 See this repository for the Arduino Code.
-It is labeled
+It is labeled "Lift Code" in the code folder.

 This code converts the resistance given by the thermistor into a value in degrees Fahrenheit and prints the values.
 ```C